Guide for authors

 • Writing—review & editing: preparation, creation and/or presentation of the published work by those from the original research group, specifically critical review, commentary or revision—including pre- or post-publication stages.

 The role titles are to be used ‘as is’ without any changes.
-For each author, the relavant roles are picked from the list, separated by commas:
+For each author, the relevant roles are picked from the list, separated by commas:

 Author One: Methodology, Visualization, Writing—review & editing.
 Author Two: Investigation, Writing—original draft, Writing—review & editing.’

-In case the authors wish to share the data and/or research methodology (e.g. computer code), the explanations on how these could be accessed are provided in the ‘Data availability’ section.
+The authors are encouraged to responsibly share relevant data and research methodology (e.g. computer code) through open access repositories.
+Explanations on how these could be accessed is provided in the ‘Data availability’ section.

-A submitted manuscript must contain a ‘Declaration of competing interests’, even if authors have no interests to declare (in this case, they should clearly state so).
+A submitted manuscript must include a ‘Declaration of competing interests’, even if authors have no interests to declare (in this case, they should clearly state so).
 Read the definition of competing interests here.

 The authors must state which funding agencies, and through which grants, financed the research described in the manuscript.
 If no external funding was received, it should be clearly stated so, too.